top of page

 Evolutionary Faith

-In ones’ inquiry into ones death it’s hard not to include the question… “what is spirit up to?”
+In ones’ inquiry into death it’s hard not to include the question… “what is spirit up to?”
 At this point I wanted to understand more about the experiences I was having at this age that seemed to be engaged with something larger than myself.
 Beyond my material existence.
 You might ask… why care?
 I had been through lots of changes in this life, but somewhere not to far ahead there would be a transition from this life to whatever was next.
-In that sense, I was curious about my place in that larger context of existence.
+In that sense, I was curious about my place in that larger timeline of existence.

 In my life to that point I had walked three spiritual paths.
 Very different from each other, but each making a contribution to what I was discovering now.